 If SR-IOV is enabled on a virtual function (VF) on the adapter, ensure that the same jumbo packet settings is configured on both the VF and the Microsoft synthetic adapter.
 You can configure these values using Windows Device Manager, Advanced properties.

-If there is a mismatch in the values, the SR-IOV function is shown the degraded state in Hyper-V, Networking Status.
+If there is a mismatch in the values, the SR-IOV function is shown as being in the degraded state in Hyper-V, Networking Status.

-17 Specifications
+16 Specifications

 Specifications, characteristics, and requirements include: